-(1) Out-of-state transfers.
-A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL DETERMINE WHETHER A A student who transfers from an out-of-State school having demonstrated proficiency on an IN COURSEWORK AND assessment ASSESSMENTS congruent with ALIGNED WITH the academic standards assessed by each Keystone Exam may satisfy the requirements of subsections (c), (d) and (e) subject to guidelines GUIDANCE developed by the Secretary.
+(l) Out-of-state transfers.
+A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL DETERMINE WHETHER A student who transfers from an out-of-State school having demonstrated proficiency on an IN COURSEWORK AND assessment ASSESSMENTS congruent with ALIGNED WITH the academic standards assessed by each Keystone Exam may satisfy the 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 requirements of subsections (c), (d) and (e) subject to guidelines GUIDANCE developed by the Secretary.
 The guidelines will be submitted for approval or disapproval by the Board. [(k)] (m) Transition.
-To effect successful transition between requirements outlined in subsections (a) and (b) regarding requirements through the [2013-2014] 2015-2016 school year and requirements beginning in the [2014-2015] 2016-2017 school year, [students] subsection (d) regarding requirements beginning in the 2018-2019 school year and subsection (e) regarding requirements beginning in the 2019-2020 school year, a student who will graduate in the [2014-2015] 2016-2017 school year or thereafter, who successfully [complete] completes courses with academic content assessed under subsection (c), (d) or (e), regarding [requirements beginning in the 2014-2015 school year, and] requirements beginning in the 2016-2017 school year, 2018-19 school year and 2019-2020 school year for which BOTH THE Keystone Exams or AND local validated assessments were not available at the time the course was completed, shall be deemed proficient for purposes of this section. \\\\ 22 PA Code Chapter 4 (006-326) VOCATIONAL-TECHNICAL EDUCATION § 4.31.
+To effect successful transition between requirements outlined in subsections (a) and (b) AND (C) regarding requirements through the [2013-2014] 2015-2016 school year and requirements beginning in the [2014-2015] 2016-2017 school year, [students] subsection (d) regarding requirements beginning in the 2018-2019 school year and subsection (e) regarding requirements beginning in the 2019-2020 school year, a student who will graduate in the [2014-2015] 2016-2017 school year or thereafter, who successfully [complete] completes courses with academic content assessed under subsection (c), (d) or (e), regarding [requirements beginning in the 2014-2015 school year, and] requirements beginning in the 2016-2017 school year, 2018-19 school year and 2019-2020 school year for which BOTH THE Keystone Exams or AND local validated assessments were not available at the time the course was completed, shall be deemed proficient for purposes of this section.
+VOCATIONAL-TECHNICAL EDUCATION § 4.31.
 Vocational-technical education.